AMantes/Greekonomics/README.md

 install.packages(c("tidyverse", "ggplot2", "eurostat", "dplyr", "showtext", "ggtext", "tidyr", "scales"))

 Ensure you have an internet connection to fetch Eurostat data and Google Fonts (Roboto and Roboto Condensed) for the visualizations’ typography.

+Note: To run the income distribution analysis, you will need to download the SILC (Survey on Income and Living Conditions) and HBS (Household Budget Survey) microdata databases separately.
+These databases are not included in this repository and must be obtained from here: https://www.statistics.gr/public-use-files

 ### Visualizations